 6. Wear pads safeguard the piping systems from damaging vibration effects by providing a damping effect and increasing stiffness.
 Pipe wear pads help the parent pipe material from banging on the support structures.

 So, in a nutshell, wear pads drive long-term performance by reducing corrosion, and wear, and thus preserving pipes.

 Metallic wear pads are welded with pipe similar to reinforcing pads.
 Composite wear pads are bonded with pipe using epoxy adhesives.
 Wear pads can fully or partially enclose the pipe.
 The image in Fig. 1 shows a typical wear pad used in piping systems.

 Length of Wear Pads

-The minimum length of pipe wear pads are calculated as follows:
+The minimum length of pipe wear pads is calculated as follows:

 - For wear pads with line stops the minimum length of wear pad=structure (beam) width+2*each line stop member dimension+2*one side gap for line stop+50 mm.

 - For wear pads without line stops the minimum length of the wear pad= structure (beam) width +maximum thermal movement at that support location+50 mm.

 When to use Wear Pads?

 Pipe wear pads are extensively used during the following situations: